MeetThakkar-01/CodeScribe/README.md

 ## 🚀 Overview

 **Documentation Agent** is designed to act like a diligent developer who never forgets to update documentation.
-It observes repository changes, understands code intent using AI, and updates documentation whenever necessary—without human intervention.
+It observes repository changes, understands code intent using AI, and updates documentation whenever necessary without human intervention.

 ---